-So, instead of wanting to be different, or bashing other women who like to spend a lot of time on themselves (I even like to dress up and wear make-up from time to time) lets all bond together and love each other.
+So, instead of wanting to be different, or bashing other women who like to spend a lot of time on themselves (I even like to dress up and wear make-up from time to time) lets all bond together and love each other as well a be grateful for what we have.
 As long as you are doing what you want to do, continue doing it.

 You go girl.